Lulzx/AJAX-PHP-JS-WebChat/README.md

 #How it works
 1.If you have load a page,you recive dialog,then should give you Nickname.
-2.You See main interface its a Form(input) and send button(not working for now) 3.If you have press "Enter" button of you keyboard,starts a process(PHP) gets nickname and message and  adds this into chat.txt in Form: nickname(<span>) and message(<a>)
+2.You See main interface its a Form(input) and send button 3.If you have press "Enter" button(or send button) of you keyboard,starts a process(PHP) gets nickname and message and  adds this into chat.txt in Form: nickname(<span>) and message(<a>)
 4.Chat reloading to See changes in chat.txt

 also you have a short Form nickname+message